InformaticsMatters/docking-validation/targets/nudt7/expts/protein-selection/README.md

 Investigate the two spheres approach for cavity generation.

 Investigate other docking algorithms.

+Investigate clustering the docking poses and keeping the top scoring pose in each cluster.

 Examine these docking poses with respect to the known hydrogen bonding and other interactions.